Community Structure

 7:00 pm - Evening prayer

-Prayer - We practice sung prayer three times a day, seven days a week.
+Prayer - We practice sung Prayer three times a day, with Mondays reserved for evening prayer only.
 Each 45-minute session includes song, silence, sacred reading, and more song.
-Morning prayer is at 8 am, Midday prayer is at 1 pm and Evening prayer is at 7 pm.
-Visitors are asked to respect these prayer times, maintaining silence in the community house during these times.
-Attendance at payer is optional for visitors but we encourage them to do so.
-It is required for most long-term residents to the extent possible and agreed upon.
-While it is required, it often becomes a deep desire of the heart to be present at prayer.
+Morning prayer is at 8:00 AM, Midday prayer is at 1:00 PM, and Evening prayer is at 7:00 PM.
+Visitors are asked to respect these Prayer times and maintain silence in the community house during the Silence times.
+Attendance at prayer is optional for visitors, but we encourage them to join us in this meaningful experience.
+It is required for most long-term residents to attend Prayer to the extent possible and agreed upon, but often becomes a deep desire of the heart.

-Morning Meeting - Every morning at 9:00 am, we have a meeting where we talk about work needs of the day and everything else what is happening.
-While we talk we also eat breakfast.
+Morning Meeting - Every morning at 9:00 AM, we sit together at the dining table and talk about the work needs of the day and everything else that is happening.
+Many choose to eat their breakfast during this informal meeting time.

 Work - Every resident or long-term visitor participates in work or service during their stay.
 Contributing to the needs of the community through work strengthens the connection and bond between all in the community.
-20 hours of service per week is specified; 4 hours a day for the five weekdays.
-Typically, people work 2 hours in the morning after prayer and 2 hours in the afternoon after prayer.
-House meetings are considered service time, but prayer time and community meal times are not.
-Service may consist of any of a variety of tasks the community needs done – administration, outdoor work, cleaning and shopping are a few examples.
-We attempt to find a good fit between peoples likes and abilities and the needs of the community.
+20 hours of service per week is specified, typically completed as 4 hours of work a day for the five weekdays.
+Many people work 2 hours in the morning following Morning prayer, and another 2 hours in the afternoon following Mid-day prayer.
+House meetings are considered service time, but prayer time and community meal times (i.e. eating together at the dining table) are not.
+Service may consist of any of a variety of tasks the community needs done: administration, outdoor work, cleaning Sophia House, cooking the evening meal, and grocery shopping are just a few examples.
+We attempt to find a good fit between people’s likes and abilities and the needs of the community.

 Lunch - We do not have a specific time where we eat lunch together.
-Between prayer and work everyone can decide for oneself when and what they want to eat.
+Between prayer and work, everyone can decide for themself when and what they want to eat.
 We have a community kitchen and pantry which we all use.
-You can take whatever you want as long as it is not labeled with another name.
+You can take whatever you want as long as it is not labeled with another person’s name.

-House meetings - Every week on Mondays after the Morning Meeting, we have our weekly, about an hour long house meeting.
-Everyone who is living at the community at this moment attend these.
-Visitors are allowed to join too.
+House Meetings - Every week on Tuesdays, we have longer house meeting in place of the regular morning meeting.
+Everyone who is living at the community attends these, and visitors are allowed to join too.
 The meetings are conducted by the Abbott, Br.
 Stefan, who is always present.
-These meetings serve a variety of purposes, and are designed to strengthen the web of our shared community life.
+These meetings serve a variety of purposes and are designed to strengthen the web of our shared community life.
 We share personal things we may be dealing with, report on the progress of our work projects, and deliberate on problems or issues that arise for the community.

-3. A council of fully and permanently invested members in the community may further discuss the issue if necessary.
+A Council of fully and permanently invested members in the community may further discuss the issue if necessary.

-4. If an agreeable solution is not reached in a timely manner by consensus of the members or the council, the Abbot will make a final decision as he believes best meets the needs of the community.
+If an agreeable solution is not reached in a timely manner by consensus of the members or the Council, the Abbot will make a final decision as he believes best meets the needs of the community.

-Community Supper - Dinner is daily at 6:00 pm.
+Community Supper - Dinner is eaten daily at 6:00 pm.
 All those present are expected to share supper with the community.
 It is a core part of being in community.
 If occasional needs require someone to be absent, they should inform the community so we are not waiting for them.
-Each person present for a week or more will be asked to prepare a meal on a rotation schedule; meal preparation is part of their service time.
+Each person present for a week or more will be asked to prepare a meal on a rotation schedule; meal preparation is part of their service time and counts as work.
 Cleanup after dinner is done by all those who did not cook that day.
 Saturday is traditionally pizza day and Sunday is “leftovers” day.

 We attempt to prepare food to meet the requirements and needs of everyone.
 Our basic diet is omnivore, with consideration allowed for food allergies.
 Strong preferences, and life style choices are accommodated to the extent we are able.

-Silence - Each night from 10:00 pm until 8:00 am the following morning, silence is observed.
-No talking or playing music; the walls here are very thin so we respect that some of us enjoy this sustained period of silence each night.
-If you must talk with another, in person or on the phone, please leave the building and talk outside far enough away not to be heard.
+Silence Times - Each night from 10:00 PM until 8:00 AM the following morning, Silence is observed inside Sophia House*.
+This includes within the bedrooms/sleeping quarters; the walls between rooms here are very thin, so we respect that some of us enjoy this sustained period of Silence each night.
+If you must talk with another, whether in person or on the phone, please leave the building and take the conversation outside far enough away not to be heard.
+We ask that you set your phone to silent or vibrate, and utilize headphones if you want to listen to music/watch something online during Silence (and even outside of Silence).